 This tiny village is widely regarded as one of the best and clearest places to view the Northern Lights in the world.
-Both village and the station are positioned just on the corner of Abisko National Park – a winter wonderland full of mountains, lakes, swirling rivers and sprawling vistas.
+Both village and the station perch just on the corner of Abisko National Park.
+It truly is a winter wonderland – full of mountains, lakes, swirling rivers and sprawling vistas.

-In winter (especially December), Torneträsk lake at the heart of the park is often frozen over.
+In winter (especially December), Torneträsk lake at the heart of the park often freezes over.
 You’ll spot people skating on its surface, or hiking with snow shoes on the nearby trails.
-Since you’re limited for time, opt for one of the tours lasting from 30 minutes to two hours (quite enough time to ensure your fingers are thoroughly frozen in the Arctic climate).
+If you’re tight for time, opt for one of the tours lasting from 30 minutes to two hours (quite enough time to ensure your fingers are thoroughly frozen in the Arctic climate).
 Local guides from the park can advise you on the best options for your interests, but you can do anything from skiing on mount Njullá, to Aurora photography courses and even helicopter tours.

 Don’t get too carried away though, because the must-see activity here is something best done at night.
-Head up the cablecar to the Abisko Sky Station – Abisko’s much heralded viewpoint – to stake out a place at the mountain top.
+Take the cablecar to the Sky Station – Abisko’s best viewpoint – to stake out a place at the mountain top.
 From here you’ve got some of the best chances of spotting the lights, with the added bonus of comfy chairs and real wood fires.
-There’s even the option of a gourmet four course meal available if you choose, to thoroughly defrost you inside and out!
+There’s even the option of a gourmet four course meal available if you choose.
+That’ll thoroughly defrost you inside and out!

 Once your stint at the lodge is over, your transfer will take you back to your guesthouse, ready for a well-deserved rest.